Internal Medicine Training (IMT)

-IMT will be implemented in August 2019 and there will be no further recruitment to CMT.
+IMT was implemented in August 2019 and there will be no further recruitment to CMT.
 There will be phased implementation of the full training model with new curricula for group 2 specialties starting in 2021 and group 1 specialties in 2022.

 How does IMT differ from CMT?

 IMT is a three year programme delivers the following improvements:

 - supported transition to the medical registrar role